meriemwafaeyousfi/MARS-EXPLORER/README.md

 Acknowledgments
 ---------------

-* NASA for providing the Mars Rover API
+* NASA for providing the Mars Rover and Mars Weather Service API
-* OpenWeatherMap for providing the weather API